Claire Street

 Entrepreneurship educator advancing teaching practice through innovative methods and conducting research focused on meaningful social change.

-My academic interests lie in entrepreneurship.
-I draw from anthropology, entrepreneurship theory and studies of women in poverty and socioeconomic marginality.
-My research is underpinned by Feminist Poststructuralism and is geared towards transformative social change.
-My research examines the gendered nature of entrepreneurial discourse and practice, with particular focus on women who are often overlooked in entrepreneurial contexts.
-Using feminist poststructuralist approaches, I question mainstream entrepreneurship theories that tend to reinforce male-centred assumptions and overlook diverse entrepreneurial experiences.
-I study how gendered power relations influence who is recognised as an entrepreneur and how entrepreneurial identities are shaped by the intersection of gender, class, ethnicity and other social dimensions.
-My work challenges simplified representations of women entrepreneurs in academic research and policy documents, contributing to a more nuanced understanding of entrepreneurship as a gendered practice embedded in broader social contexts.
-Through this critical lens, I aim to expand our understanding of entrepreneurship to include alternative approaches that can lead to meaningful social change.
+Underpinned by Feminist Theory, my research examines the gendered nature of entrepreneurial discourse and practice, with particular focus on women often overlooked in entrepreneurial contexts.
+I challenge mainstream entrepreneurship theories that reinforce male-centred assumptions and systematically exclude diverse entrepreneurial experiences, studying how gendered power relations determine who is recognised as an entrepreneur and how entrepreneurial identities are shaped by the intersection of gender, class, ethnicity and other structural inequalities.

 Academic & Examining Responsibilities:

-As Senior Lecturer and Course Director for MBA International, I oversee the delivery of modules ranging from Global Economics and International Finance to Strategic Management and International Human Resource Management.
+As Senior Lecturer in Global Business and Course Director for MBA International, I oversee the delivery of all modules on the course.

 Current Teaching:

-I teach on Innovation, Entrepreneurship and the International Perspective, Market Research, Research Methods, International Business Marketing and Communications, and serve as a business advisor for the Business Plan.
-I am module lead for Independent Study and also lead the Senior Leaders Apprenticeship module for Innovation and Entrepreneurship.
-Additionally, I teach on the government funded Help to Grow scheme where I deliver modules on Strategy and Innovation and Implementing Growth Plans.
+I teach across all modules on the MBA International and MSc International Business, including Innovation, Entrepreneurship and the International Perspective, Market Research, Research Methods, International Business Marketing and Communications, Global Economics and International Finance, Strategy and Globalisation, and serve as a business advisor for the Business Plan.
+I am module lead for Independent Study.
+Additionally, I teach on the government funded Help to Grow scheme, delivering modules on Strategy and Innovation and Implementing Growth Plans to SMEs.

 Dissertation Supervision: